couchbaselabs/docs-ng/content/couchbase-manual-2.1/command-line-interface-for-administration.markdown

 cluster.

-[You use this tool to get thecouchbase node statistics](couchbase-manual-ready.html#couchbase-monitoring-nodestats).
-The general format for the command is:
+[You use this tool to get thecouchbase node statistics](#couchbase-monitoring-nodestats).
+The general format for the command
+is:

 ```